Bacon brothers: Lower Mainland gang war

 On October 19, 2007, the Surrey Six massacre made the gang war in Vancouver front-page news.
 On that day, six people were shot dead inside Unit 1505 at the Balmoral Tower in Surrey.
-The dead included four gangsters, namely Edward "Eddie" Narong, aged 22; Michael Justin Lal, aged 26; his brother Corey Jason Lal, aged 22, and Ryan Bartolomeo, aged 19.
+The dead included four gangsters, namely Edward "Eddie" Narong, aged 22; Michael Justin Lal, aged 26; his brother Corey Jason Lal, aged 22; and Ryan Bartolomeo, aged 19.
 The Lal brothers had been in a dispute about how much "taxes" they owed the Red Scorpions for the right to sell drugs in Surrey and had broken away to found their own gang.
 The newly founded Lal gang had been "exterminated" in its entirety with the Surrey Six massacre.
-Two innocent by-standers, Chris Mohan, who lived across from Unit 1505, and a gas installation man, Edward Schellenberg were also killed as inconvenient witnesses to the massacre in Unit 1505.
-Jamie Bacon was not present at the massacre, but Justice Ker stated he was the “chief architect” of the massacre.
+Two innocent by-standers, Chris Mohan, who lived across from Unit 1505, and Edward Schellenberg, a gas installation man, were also killed as inconvenient witnesses to the massacre in Unit 1505.
+Jamie Bacon was not present at the massacre, but Justice Ker stated he was the "chief architect" of the massacre.
 Ker stated that Bacon was driven by his ego to order the massacre, saying: "In the twisted logic and perverse code of the criminal point of view, there is a zero tolerance policy for displays of disrespect and defiance.
 Such conduct must be quickly deterred.
 Death is often the punishment meted out for such behavior".